Ratio of Debt-to-Income

 Your debt to income ratio is a formula lenders use to determine how much money can be used for a monthly mortgage payment after all your other recurring debts have been met.

-For the most part, conventional mortgage loans require a qualifying ratio of 28/36.
+Typically, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The second number is what percent of your gross income every month that can be spent on housing expenses and recurring debt.
-For purposes of this ratio, debt includes payments on credit cards, auto payments, child support, and the like.
+The second number is what percent of your gross income every month which can be applied to housing costs and recurring debt.
+Recurring debt includes things like car payments, child support and credit card payments.

 - Gross monthly income of $3,500 x .28 = $980 can be applied to housing

 - Gross monthly income of $3,500 x .36 = $1,260 can be applied to recurring debt plus housing expenses

 - Gross monthly income of $3,500 x .29 = $1,015 can be applied to housing

 - Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

 If you'd like to run your own numbers, feel free to use our very useful Mortgage Loan Qualification Calculator.